zhan6841/point_cloud_compression_test/pcl_test/README.md

 * **doIntensityEncoding**: Enable intensity encoding if it is set as true.
 Otherwise, the point intensity attribute will be neglected.

-For deeper understanding of PCL compression framework, please refer to this paper: "[Real-time Compression of Point Cloud Streams](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=6224647)".
+For further understanding of PCL compression framework, please refer to this paper: "[Real-time Compression of Point Cloud Streams](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=6224647)".